arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 Your output will look largely similar (coefficient tests, measurement of overall model fit, etc.).
 Under the hood, though, your statistical software is doing something very different.

-Unlike linear models, there is not a single analytic solution to generalized linear models -- that means you couldn't (even if you wanted to) figure out the solution by solving the equation by hand.
+Unlike linear models, there is not a single analytic solution to generalized linear models -- that means you couldn't figure out the solution by solving the equation by hand, even if you wanted to.
 Instead, the computer uses brute force to find a solution, iterating over tons of combinations of parameter estimates and seeing which gives the best model fit.

 This means the results are not exact --- they depend on the sampling algorithm being used --- so you might see very small changes if you run the model again, or if you run it on other software.